 “We were able to use Global Fishing Watch data to reveal serious shortcomings in the transparency and accountability of EU flag states, as they failed to ensure that their fleets were operating in compliance with EU law,” Malarky says.
 “This analysis is a demonstration of the power and promise of the Global Fishing Watch technology.
 Once the new regulation is implemented, we will continue to use Global Fishing Watch to ensure that the unlawful activities described in this report stop.”

-Malarky also analyzed the global fishing footprint of the EU external fleet using Global Fishing Watch data and identified fishing activity of EU vessels, most likely under private agreements in Angola, the Democratic Republic of the Congo, the Falkland Islands, Ghana, Guinea, Namibia, Republic of the Congo and Sierra Leone.
+Malarky also analyzed the global fishing footprint of the EU external fleet using Global Fishing Watch data and identified fishing activity of EU vessels, most likely under private agreements in Angola, the Democratic Republic of the Congo, the Falkland Islands (islas Malvinas), Ghana, Guinea, Namibia, Republic of the Congo and Sierra Leone.

 This analysis, available through the transparency that Global Fishing Watch provides into fishing activity, has the power to pressure the EU for better monitoring and enforcement of the EU external fleet’s activities.
 In addition, it supports the need for immediate implementation of the new EU regulation to standardize the fishing activities of all EU-flagged vessels with equal oversight, regardless of where they operate or under what type of agreement.
 Malarky and her colleagues at Oceana will continue to use Global Fishing Watch to push for transparency at sea to ensure legal and accountable fishing activities and to restore and increase ocean biodiversity and abundance.